Pendulum Wave Symphony - xelsed.ai

 }

-calculation Angle from Cosine this.angle = this.maxAngle * cos(phase)
+calculation Phase and Angle Calculation this.angle = this.maxAngle * cos(phase); // smooth ease-in/out at ends

 display() {